anush-nss/celeste-backend/docs/API_DOCUMENTATION.md

 #### Register
 - **Endpoint**: `POST /auth/register`
 - **Access**: Public
 - **Description**: Registers a new user with a phone number and name.
+This creates a user in both Firebase Authentication and Firestore.
 The user ID in Firestore will match the Firebase Authentication UID.
 - **Request Body**:
   ```json
   {